 |EDTP 582 Technology Applications for Science Teaching (Science)|

 |1 Can be taken at any point in the program.|

 |2 Must be taken concurrently with student teaching.|

 |3 Must be taken concurrently.|

 |Minimum total hours||36|

-Degree Assessment: Satisfactory dispositions assessment; All program course work with 3.0 cumulative GPA (and no more than a total of two “C’s” in degree courses); Satisfactory degree teacher performance assessment (TPA).
+Degree Assessment: Satisfactory dispositions assessment; all program course work completed with 3.0 cumulative GPA (and no more than a total of two “C’s” in degree courses); satisfactory certification teacher performance assessment (TPA).

-Degree Candidacy: If not enrolled during the semester in which you are graduating, you will need to register for a degree candidacy as outlined in the graduate catalog, http://louisville.edu/graduatecatalog/toc#Academic_Policies, under the section called academic policies and requirements.
+Degree Candidacy: Students not enrolled during the semester in which they intend to graduate must register for degree candidacy as outlined in the Graduate Catalog "Academic Policies, Procedures, and Requirements".